We may earn income from links in this post. Please read this Disclosure for details.

 Good to Know:

 - Hilltop location offers fab views but your thighs will get a workout if you don’t call for a golf cart when heading back to your suite from the beach.

 - It’s not easy walking distance to public transportation to St. George’s.

 Best For: Families, Couples, Foodies.

-Mount Cinnamon Resort & Beach Club in Grenada is an ideal setting for enjoying the extensive culinary and cultural experiences the Spice Island has to offer.
 The hotel plays host to a Culinary Adventure Week featuring celebrated UK pastry chef and chocolatier Will Torrent, and is a prime launching point for island tours, live cooking demonstrations, social events and tastings of local ingredients.